nestorsgarzonc/puntored_plugin_flutter/README.md

-# Flutter Scanovate Plugin
+# Flutter Adotech Scanovate Plugin

-A Flutter plugin for iOS and Android allowing access to the Scanovate API.
+A Flutter plugin for iOS and Android allowing access to the Scanovate API now with null safety.

 ## Installation

 First, add scanovateplugin as a dependency in your pubspec.yaml file.

 `dependencies:
-  puntored_plugin_flutter: ^1.0.2`
+  puntored_plugin_flutter: ^2.0.0`

 then import package